Colorado expands inclusive higher education programs for students with intellectual disabilities

 Dr. Christy Kasa, director of UCCS's program, says conflicts with roommates are part of college life.

-"But the office is there to provide coaching and support as need it," Kasa said.
+"But the office of inclusive services is there to provide the coaching and support as they would need it," Kasa said.

 While students graduate with a Comprehensive Higher Education Certificate instead of a Bachelor's degree, Kasa says there are high expectations.

-"We absolutely have to change attitudes high expectations and know if shift what expect they can achieve it," Kasa said.
+"We absolutely have to change our expectations.
+We have to presume competence.
+We have to have high expectation for people with disabilities and know that if we shift what we expect then they can achieve it," Kasa said.

 Arnold will graduate next spring and plans to be a zookeeper.